 Mini Review: Deep Blue

 My favorite thing about this book is that it doesn’t take the traditional line of stories about mermaids.
 There’s no handsome human prince out there waiting for this Mer princess to rescue him.
 She’s got much bigger problems right here under the sea.
 I love that Donnelly creates this whole culture with lore and customs but keeps it feeling fresh and accessible.
-Sera and her friends feel like hip teen … Continue reading →
+Sera and her friends feel … Continue reading →

 Top Ten Tuesday is an original meme created by The Broke and the Bookish.
 This week’s theme asks participants to list the authors we keep on auto-buy.
 As soon as we know there’s a new book coming out, we’re already planning when we’ll read it and requesting the galley or placing a pre-order.